calcmogul/controls-engineering-in-frc/README.md

 Any other results that are good for background but are unnecessary should be included in an appendix.

 Add a section on polytopes for convex optimization?
+So far, I've seen it used for handling saturated control inputs to prioritize tracking some states over others using the limited control input.

 ## Licensing